Jump to content

 Everything posted by Hawkrod

 1. I agree, because he is already past the 4th grade he is good to go at 6 months.
 The LDS program actually works that way.
 Too many people assume Webelos must be more than 12 months but it just makes it a better experience, it is not a requirement.
 The LDS do a 1 year program as often noted but it is important to recognize that they don't have 9 year old Webelos, they start when they are 10 (or at least they do around here, I assume that is the national program?).
-The LDS program is age based and so they are basically a year behind community groups which is part of why we can have the longer Web
+The LDS program is age based and so they are basically a year behind community groups which is part of why we can have the longer Webelos program.

 2. Balancing on the head of a pin!
 I have actively spent the last 8 months trying to reduce my committment so that I can spend more my time with my sons.
 I have had two days off from Scouting in the last two weeks and it looks like it is only getting worse!
 LOL I know it is only because my son is on an OA ceremony team so when AOL is "over" we can get back to normal but normal is 5 days a week anymore!
 Don't forget summer camp is coming and I have to go to camping school and then its weeks at camp etc...
-Fortunately as the activities chair for teh District I am very lucky to have committe chairs
+Fortunately as the activities chair for teh District I am very lucky to have committe chairs that are excellent and handle the programs better than I ever could.
+If I had to do it myself I am sure you would find me crumpled up in a fetal position blabbering incoherently!

 3. Our unit just had a tour plan denied to go to the Council camp because we did not have a Baloo trained leader going.
 I talked to several people at Council and nobody knows what to do because they told me that we are not required to have a Baloo leader at resident camp but the form is kicked out if you don't have one.
 The worst part is we have had several people who scheduled to take Baloo but the district trainer kept cancelling the class (one time the participants said they were already there to take it when they found out it was cancelled!).
-I like the new form but hate that we still have to
+I like the new form but hate that we still have to fight these minor issues.
+If our Council had not required a tour plan for all overnighters it would not be an issue.
+They also could have simply not required a tour plan for overnighters at Council camps and we would still be okay but because we are relatively remote and the last district trainer was derelict we have to suffer.

 4. Excellent post CalicoPenn, the only caveat I would suggest is sometimes people say "We tried that before, it didn't work so let's not waste our time" because they really tried that before and it didn't work so it would be a waste of time!
 LOL I am not saying it is always true but that is one I would certainly look into a little deeper before I discounted it completely!
 I have had a couple of suggestions over the years that have come up and we have tried it (sometimes more than a few times) and it still didn't work.
-Some things we actually tried again only because people kept suggesting it even
+Some things we actually tried again only because people kept suggesting it even though the larger group had already said it had been tried and rather than create a conflict we let them try, we even help hoping it will succeed this time (some ideas are good it is just that implementing and sustaining them takes more than we have).
+I certainly like to think I am not insane but IIRC Einstein said "Insanity: doing the same thing over and over again and expecting different results".

 5. Thanks for posting that, would never have seen it otherwise